Strong cosmic censorship for the spherically symmetric Einstein-Maxwell-charged-Klein-Gordon system with positive $\Lambda$: stability of the Cauchy horizon and $H^1$ extensions: Introduction

+The case $\Lambda > 0$ suggests a scenario where the exponential blow-up of the energy due to blueshift (in the sub-extremal case) can be counterbalanced by an exponentially fast decay in the black hole exterior (at least near extremality), leading to extensions of $H^1$ regularity at the Cauchy horizon.
+While this effect has been described rigorously in \cite{CostaFranzen, HintzVasy1} for the linear wave equation on a Reissner-Nordstr{\"o}m-de Sitter background, the present work proves the analogous result in a non-linear setting with charged scalar field (see already section \ref{subsec:main_results} and see \cite{CGNS4} for the non-linear and uncharged case).

-Applying this insight to the full non-linear problem, however, is technically challenging.
-A turning point was the adoption of the Einstein-Maxwell-(real) scalar field model to study black hole interiors \cite{Dafermos_2003}, following previous work by Israel and Poisson \cite{IsraelPoisson}.
-Indeed, such a spherically symmetric (non-linear) toy model is able to efficiently describe the effects of Price's law and of back-reaction, while at the same time capturing essential traits of the general setting.
-The addition of a scalar field, in particular, is motivated by the hyperbolic properties expected from the Einstein equations, and removes the constraints imposed by Birkhoff's theorem.
-Inspired by this setting, the analysis of the non-linear problem in the absence of spherical symmetry was initiated only in the past few years \cite{DafermosLuk}.
+The current understanding of non-linear effects is influenced by the celebrated work by Israel and Poisson on the Einstein-Maxwell-null dust system \cite{IsraelPoisson}.
+A subsequent turning point was the adoption of the Einstein-Maxwell-(real) scalar field model to study black hole interiors \cite{Dafermos_2003}.
+In particular, the addition of a scalar field not only renders the problem non-trivial (already under spherical symmetry) but is also motivated by the hyperbolic properties expected from the Einstein equations.
+A review of this construction can be found in the introduction of \cite{DafermosLuk}.
+In the latter, the analysis of the non-linear problem in the absence of spherical symmetry was initiated.
 We will review relevant past work in section \ref{subsec:review_work}.

-Subsequently, several formulations of the SCCC have been advanced, depending on the required regularity of the extended metric as a solution to the Einstein equations.
-All these versions of the SCCC concern generic\footnote{The notion of genericity itself presents additional subtleties.
-In Christodoulou \cite{ChristodoulouIVP}: one could define an initial data set to be non-generic if it has measure zero, provided that a suitable probability measure is defined on the infinite-dimensional set of initial data.
-However, even when such a framework is available, computing the measure of a specific set might be arduous: in the same work, the author noticed that already in non-relativistic mechanics there exist sets of initial data for the $N$--body problem, $N \ge 3$, leading to collision singularities in finite time and whose probability measure is still unknown.} initial data.

-While the existence of generic $C^2$ extensions represents a failure of determinism in the strongest sense, their absence does not prevent the occurrence of less regular extensions.
-Moreover, the $C^2$ level of regularity is seldom the most natural requirement.
-A discontinuous energy-momentum tensor in the Einstein equations typically appears for many physically relevant matched spacetimes, and can be related to solutions endowed with a $C^1$ metric.